zammad/zammad-admin-documentation/channels/form.rst

 Forms
 *****

-Feedback or contact forms are quite often used on websites.
+Feedback or contact forms are used on websites quite often.
 Usually they will generate an email which will be sent to somebody who forwards it and so on.
 With Zammad it’s quite easy to integrate these forms into your website and directly generate tickets with them.
 In just 2 minutes.